grafana/loki/docs/sources/query/logcli/logcli-tutorial.md

 ## Queries against static log files

 In addition to querying logs from Loki, LogCLI also supports querying static log files.
-This can be useful for querying logs that are not stored in Loki using LogQL.
+This can be useful for querying logs that are not stored in Loki.
 Earlier in the tutorial we stored the logs in the `./inventory` directory.
 Lets run a similar query but pipe it into a log file:

 ```bash
   logcli query \